-I’ve been saving eagles for nearly 30 years.
 It took over 30 years to bring the Bald Eagle back from the brink of extinction.
 A lot of work by hundreds of conservation groups and thousands of individuals across the country have put their heart and soul into this effort.

 Green energy is commendable.
 Everyone supports it; but modifications must be made in wind turbines—and where they are placed—to counteract the needless slaughter of these magnificent animals.

 In February 2016, Auburn University conducted a study at NREL’s National Wind Technology Center near Boulder, CO.
-The goal was to do everthing they could to understand how birds interact with the windfarms.
+The goal was to do everything they could to understand how birds interact with the windfarms.
 Watch a video.